-Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life For most patients, ALS occurs at an older age where many of these major life goals will not be affected.
-Delaying progression of ALS may affect the latter stages of careers and could have a significant impact on family life.
-Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life Caregiving for patients with ALS can require many hours per week and also create financial toxicity.
+Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life For many patients, ALS occurs at an older age where goals related to education and work may not be substantially impacted.
+However, delaying progression of ALS may affect the latter stages of careers and could have a significant impact on family life.
+Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life Caregiving for patients with ALS can require many hours per week and also leads to financial burden.
 As such, particularly for younger family members, caregiving for ALS can interfere with the ability to achieve major life goals.
 Benefits on younger caregivers of an effective therapy may not be adequately captured in cost-effectiveness analyses.
 Patients' ability to manage and sustain treatment given the complexity of regimen Intravenous edaravone is so burdensome and risky that many clinicians do not recommend it and many patients choose not to take it.
 Oral edaravone has major advantages in terms of reducing this burden and allowing access to treatment with edaravone.
 Society's goal of reducing health inequities AMX0035 and oral edaravone would provide more treatment options.
 However, potential reduction in health inequities may be tempered by high out-of-pocket costs among underinsured individuals, who are more likely to be racial/ethnic minorities.